JuliaHealth/PubMedMiner.jl/comorbidity_studies/README.md

 ## Brown Databases

-If you are a Brown reaseracher, the studies can be run faster by accessing Brown's databases.
+If you are a Brown researcher, the studies can be run faster by accessing Brown's databases.
 You will need to have select access to the following schemas on BCBI's database server:
 * medline
 * umls_meta
 * pubmed_miner